escopecz/sparkpost-plugin/README.md

 ### Mautic Sparkpost Plugin

-This plugin enable Mautic 5 to run Sparkpost as a transport.
+This plugin enable Mautic 5 to run Sparkpost as an email transport.
+Features:

-#### Usage
+- API transport.
+This transport can send up to 2000 emails per API request which makes it very fast compared to SMTP.
-`composer require ts-navghane/sparkpost-plugin`
+- Bounce webhook handling.
+This plugin will unsubscribe contacts in Mautic based on the hard bounces while Sparkpost will take care of the soft bounce retrieals.

 #### Mautic Mailer DSN Scheme
 `mautic+sparkpost+api`